Welcome to our guide for walnut hardwood flooring including popular types, hardness, price, pros & cons and design ideas.

 Walnut Flooring Price

-Looking at the three prices in comparison, there is a $5 per square foot option in each category, but each will be a different quality, so beware when purchasing to not only keep price in mind but also durability and quality of the product.
+Looking at the three prices in comparison, there is a $5 per square foot option in each category, but each will be a different quality, so beware when purchasing to not only keep the price in mind but also the durability and quality of the product.

 Walnut as Flooring Pros and Cons

-Due to its rich and sumptuous feel walnut is often perceived to be a luxurious hardwood, though its price is merely mid-ranged.
+Due to its rich and sumptuous feel, walnut is often perceived to be a luxurious hardwood, though its price is merely mid-ranged.
 Looks like you can get the best of both worlds.

-Walnut also comes in a wide variety of sizes and colors, which will allow it to be incorporated into almost any design.
+It also comes in a wide variety of sizes and colors, which will allow it to be incorporated into almost any design.

-Cons – Unfortunately American walnut is not that hard on the janka scale coming in at just 1010.
+Cons – Unfortunately, American walnut is not that hard on the Janka scale, coming in at just 1010.
 This will mean that it will be easier to scratch and dent.

-For more related content visit our page on how to match wall color with wood floors.
+For more related content, visit our page on how to match wall color with wood floors.

 [expand title=”Show Image Sources” swaptitle=”Hide Image Sources”]